On this page I would like to present small projects, which do not belong directly to a station.

 However they are important for the homebrewing of devices.

-Freq-Mite, Small Wonder Labs
+Freq-Mite Dave Benson, K1SWL, Small Wonder Labs

 If you have actually no space on the front of your self-construction transceivers for a frequency display, this counter is the correct for you.
 On the front only the space for a tracer is required.
 The output of the frequency takes place thereby as CW word with three or four digits, whereby the signal is supplied easily to the AF signal.
 Due to its size of (3.2 × 4.5 cm) and the adjustable frequency offset each self-construction equipment thereby can actually be re-tooled.
 The maximal computable frequency is 32.767 MHz.
 These frequency counters be based on a PIC circuit.
-The counter was avaiable by Small Wonder Labs, which already closed.
+The counter was available by Dave Benson, K1SWL, Small Wonder Labs, which already closed.

-Digital Frequency Display DFD1, Almost All Digital Electronics (AADE)
+Digital Frequency Display DFD1 Almost All Digital Electronics (AADE)

 For all those, which do not get along without a "correct" frequency display, I can recommend these display by AADE.
 Unfortunately, this manufacturer is out of business.
 The counter was also buyable from Funkamateur (Box 73).
 It's based on a PIC circuit and a LC display.
 The maximal measurable frequency amounts to 40 MHz, whereby the adjustable frequency offset is adjustable in steps of 500 kHz to 16 MHz.
 Additionally still some symbols for the frequency (kHz, MHz, GHz) and the operating mode (USB, LSB, AM, FM, FAX, FSK, CW) are representable.
 The 8 × 3.6 cm large circuit board can operate with voltages between 8 and 20 V and uses a current of approximate 20 mA.

-Counter without current
+Frequency counter without current

 I had the problem to build somehow a counter or similar into a transceiver with VFO tuning over a 10-turn potentiometer however without frequency counters.
 Old pictures in American magazines occurred to me again.
 With the devices illustrated the control and frequency display were combined.
 Well clearly!
 Thus with most of my devices the main tuning knob against a new tuning with scale were exchanged in each case.
 These new knob had a ratio from 1:3.
 As result a "counter without current" developed.
 With calibration uniquely a table with the relations is noted by counter reading and actual frequency.
 This table, which sticks with me on the top side of the transceivers, permits exactly an statement to the frequency up to 1 kHz.
 For all those, which are more interested in operation and fewer in a display of the frequency on the last cycles per second is exactly interested, for that is this version the best way.
 Different electonic companies and mail-order firms (e.g. Reichelt Elektronik and Conrad Electronic) offer fine tuning knobs with a ratio from 1:3 and in different size.